mramazzini/Command-Line-Employee-System/README.md

 ## Installation

-Download the Repository.
+Download the Repository. \n
-Make sure you have a mySQL account.
+Make sure you have a mySQL account. \n
-Open the index.js File and input your sql password in between the quotes on line 19, (where it says password).
-Run the npm install to download the required packages.
-Afterword, you can just run the application on your terminal by navigating to the folder directory and running 'node index.js'.
+Open the index.js File and input your sql password in between the quotes on line 19, (where it says password). \n Run the npm install to download the required packages. \n Afterword, you can just run the application on your terminal by navigating to the folder directory and running 'node index.js'. \n

 ## Usage